Policies & Procedures

 Repeating a Course

 A UConn ECE Student may repeat a course previously taken to earn a higher grade while still in high school.
-The registered credit and grade for all UConn courses taken through UConn ECE will appear on the non-degree portion of the official UConn transcript.
+The registered credit and grade for all UConn courses taken through UConn ECE will appear on the non-degree programs record of the official UConn transcript.
 Once enrolled at a college or university, transfer credit policies will apply, and how the credits are accepted will be determined by the receiving institution.
 Typically, credit shall be granted only once for a course, with the exception of courses which may be repeated under different topics (Ex.
-CAMS3102).
+CAMS 3102).

 A student must have permission from the UConn ECE Assistant Director to repeat a course that is listed as a prerequisite or corequisite for any course that the student has passed.
 For example, a student who received a “D” in CHEM 1127Q and subsequently passed CHEM 1128Q may not retake CHEM 1127Q without permission.

 Visit our Grading page for additional information.